 6 oranges, zest and juice of 2, the other 4 without the skin and pith

 1/2 cup heavy cream, whipped

-Prepare the orange gelatin pudding and vanilla pudding according to package instructions.
+Prepare the orange gelatin and vanilla custard according to package instructions.

 Add 4 tablespoons of the Grand Marnier to the orange juice.